Cretezy/godot-object-serializer/README.md

 ## Glossary

-- "Objects" are are instances of [objects](https://docs.godotengine.org/en/stable/classes/class_object.html).
+- "Objects" are instances of [objects](https://docs.godotengine.org/en/stable/classes/class_object.html).
-- "Scripts" refers to [scripts](https://docs.godotengine.org/en/stable/classes/class_script.html), which can be GDScript or C#.
+- "Scripts" refer to [scripts](https://docs.godotengine.org/en/stable/classes/class_script.html), which can be GDScript or C#.
-- "Classes" refers to the classes inside of scripts.
+- "Classes" refer to the classes inside of scripts.
 Every GDScript is a class, and can include inner class

 ```gdscript
 # This file is the "Data" class.
 Extends Object by default